 Pain Conditions Health Center

 The list below covers the most common back and neck conditions and areas of spine-related pain.
-Each topic contains doctor written and reviewed articles, in-depth videos and other beneficial information to help you understand each condition.
-If you are not sure what condition you are looking for, you can start your search by the location of the pain (neck pain, upper back pain, low back pain, leg pain).
-If a condition is not covered below, you can visit our comprehensive Pain Topics A - Z section or use the search box at the top of each page to find additional conditions.
+Each topic contains doctor written and reviewed articles, in-depth videos, and other beneficial information to help you understand each condition.
+If you are not sure what condition you are looking for, you can start your search by the location of the pain.
+If a condition is not covered below, you can visit our comprehensive Pain Topics A - Z or use the search box at the top of each page to find additional conditions.
 In addition to the major categories listed below, other conditions include:

 Spinal arthritis - also called degenerative joint disease - is the breakdown of the cartilage between the facet joints in the spine, leading to low back pain and/or leg pain.
 Artritis y osteoartritis en español